 Third-party heads are made by either more reputable or unknown manufacturers and are advertised as being compatible with particular toothbrush handles.
 The quality, reliability and safety of these heads varies by source so it is a case of trial and error to find out which ones are worth using!
 Some high-street shops sell their own brand of compatible heads, mainly for use with Oral-B brushes, such as Boots and Superdrug.

 Where to Buy Genuine Heads

 The safest and most reliable source for genuine replacement toothbrush heads is in reputable chainstores or supermarkets on the high street.
 Most supermarkets have them on occasional offer, as do Superdrug and Boots.
 Buying online can be a bit of a minefield as some vendors, especially on marketplaces such as eBay and Amazon, are passing off counterfeits as the genuine article.
-If you must use Amazon then only buy ones that say they are both “dispatched from and sold by” Amazon themselves, as many of the third-party “other” sellers on Amazon will be knowingly or unknowingly selling fakes.
+There is at least one long-term reputable seller on eBay UK who sells genuine heads – see link below.
+If you must use Amazon then only buy ones that say they are “dispatched from and sold by Amazon” as many of the third-party “other” sellers on Amazon will be knowingly or unknowingly selling fakes.